Polyjapan/ji-shop/README.md

 - [ ] (Admin) Read data
   -  [ ] Export all tickets for a given edition to different lists
   -  [ ] Display stats
+- [ ] (BackOffice) Scan tickets
+  -  [ ] Create scanning configurations, with a list of allowed item types
+  -  [ ] Endpoint to scan a barcode with a given config, checking if it's allowed or not
+  -  [ ] Endpoint to scan an order barcode (with a special config), checking if it's allowed and returning a list of the items it contains

 ## Other stuff to do: